x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

 # Mailboxes exceeding receiving limits report in the new EAC

-The Mailboxes exceeding receiving limits report in the new Exchange Admin Center (new EAC) displays information on mailboxes that are receiving large volumes of messages in a short amount of time.
+In the new Exchange Center (EAC), the Mailboxes exceeding receiving limits report displays information on mailboxes that are receiving large volumes of messages in a short amount of time.

 There are two sections to this report: